 If you focus on near-perfect audio recording, a Hi-Fi system suits you.
 The system requires a 2.0 arrangement as two Hi-Fi left-and-right speakers opposite each other.
 It would also help if you had an amplifier, CD player, and a high-quality record player.
 You may also require a high-quality cassette player.

-The right and left speakers should receive the most of your attention because they are crucial to your surround system.
-However, don’t forget about the surround right-and-left and the other components of a surround system if you want the best entertainment experience.
+The right and left speakers should receive the most of your attention because they are crucial to your surround sound system.
+However, don’t forget about the surround right and left and the other components of a surround system if you want the best entertainment experience.

 Norvan Martin is the founder of BoomSpeaker.com.
 He is a professional Electronics Engineer and is passionate about home theater systems and AV electronics.
 BoomSpeaker was created as an online hub to share his knowledge and experiences as it relates to home theaters and home audio electronics.